pjkundert/python-slip39/README.txt

   stdout or to a serial port.

   ┌────
-  │     slip39-generator --secret ffffffffffffffffffffffffffffffff --path '../-3'         | sed 's/^/: /' # (just so output formatting looks correct)
+  │     slip39-generator --secret ffffffffffffffffffffffffffffffff --path '../-3' | sed 's/^/: /' # (just for output formatting)
   └────

   ┌────